-The Open Charge Point Protocol creates a shared language that enables interoperability between devices.
-With input from certified users and partners, the standard is ever-evolving across its different versions, becoming more powerful each time.
-Version 1.6 is the most widely used while version 2.0.1 is the latest update.
+Open Charge Point Protocol, creates a common language that enables interoperability between devices.
+With input from certified users and partners, the standard is constantly evolving across the different versions, becoming more powerful each time.
+Version 1.6 is the most widely used, while version 2.0.1 is the latest update.

 - Builds on OCPP 1.5

 - Both SOAP and JSON versions